LostArtefacts/TRX/docs/MIGRATING.md

     - Wolf: slot 266
     - Ice warrior: slot 267

+4. **Disabling gym**
+    The option `gym_enabled` is no longer available.
+If you need to remove the access to Lara's Home, please either remove the relevant level from the game flow (this may break existing saves), or change its type to `"dummy"` to get it ignored (this will work with existing saves).

 ### Version 1.0.2 to 1.1

 1. **Update first level inventory allocation**